Awareness Track

 28 years of continuous data

-Watch the GCP dot live in EarthBeat →
+Watch the live GCP 2.0 gauge in EarthBeat →

-Image sources and attribution: Global Consciousness Project (global-mind.org) (GCP network data and methodology).
+Image sources and attribution: Global Consciousness Project (global-mind.org) (Original GCP project, network methodology, and historical data); GCP 2.0 pipeline (gcp2.net) (Modern coherence analysis of the GCP random-number-generator network - serves the live netvar score and consciousness bands shown in EarthBeat).
 The images shown on this page are static snapshots for illustration purposes.
 Live, continuously updating versions of all data visualizations are available in the EarthBeat app.

 Frequently Asked Questions